expenile/WorldAtlas/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

 ---

 Thank you for checking out **WorldAtlas**!
-We hope you enjoy exploring the world with us. 🌐
+I hope you enjoy exploring the world with us. 🌐